-Keen to avoid the crowds we chose Sanur, a small town on the South East coast, across the island from the well known party destination of Kuta.
-We didn’t want to be in a huge faceless hotel either so we opted for Artotel – owned by a small Indonesian group and appealing thanks to it's unusual architecture and large collection of local art on display.
+Keen to avoid the crowds we chose Sanur, a small town on the South East coast, across the island from the well-known party destination of Kuta.
+We didn’t want to be in a huge faceless hotel either so we opted for Artotel – owned by a small Indonesian group and appealing thanks to its unusual architecture and a large collection of local art on display.

-Sanur is by no means off the beaten track, there are the same shops you see in Kuta selling tourist tat and the same selection of bars and restaurants offering ‘international’ cuisine.
-However, it also had a certain local charm which I’ll talk more about in another blog post soon.
+Sanur is by no means off the beaten track.
+There are the same shops you see in Kuta selling tourist tat and the same selection of bars and restaurants offering ‘international’ cuisine.
+However, it also has a certain local charm which I’ll talk more about in another blog post soon.

 In Artotel’s defence, they gave us a full refund for the night and apologised to us at breakfast the following morning.
 They haven’t been open long and are still working out the logistics of what they can and can’t do.
 Turns out, in a hotel made of open spaces with very little closed areas, loud, DJ led roof parties aren’t going to work.
 They handled the situation well enough to leave us satisfied in the end.

 One final thing to add.
 I left my kindle in the hotel room and they arranged postage to get it back to me.
 Customer service above and beyond what was required.
 My kindle is ancient so I was resigned to the fact that I’d just buy a new one.
 In fact, I think the Cath Kidston cover is probably worth more, but the gesture from the hotel to help send it was awesome and I’m pleased that we’ve been reunited (and I finished my book!).